gh9869827/fifo-dev-dsl/fifo_dev_dsl/dia/dsl/elements/README.md

   Immediately halts the current resolution path.
 Used to cancel or block further processing.

 - **`AbortWithNewDsl`**
-  Stops the current path and replaces it with a new DSL subtree.
-Useful for graceful fallback or rerouting.
+  Halts the current path and replaces it with a new DSL subtree.
+Useful for graceful fallback, redirection, or replanning.

 ### Containers

 - **`Slot`**
   Maps a parameter name to a DSL value.
-Always contains a single child node.
+Always wraps a single child node.

 - **`PropagateSlots`**
-  Carries slot values forward from a previous `Intent` when the user provides more information than was requested.
+  Forwards slot values from a previous `Intent` when the user provides more information than expected.

 - **`ListElement`**
   A container for a heterogeneous list of DSL nodes.
-Used to group and sequence expressions or tool calls.
+Used to group or sequence expressions and tool calls.

 ---

 ## Example: DSL Flow

+The following DSL tree represents a tool call to `retrieve_screw`, where the `count` is inferred from a fuzzy descriptor and the `length` is resolved using an LLM query over runtime information.

 ```python
 Intent(